THE ELORA ARTS COUNCIL

 Almost every issue of Communiqué has featured the profile of an

 artist, musician or person important to the arts.
-In 1997, 48 interviews were
+In 1997, 48 interviews

-print.
+in print.
 In 2005, an expanded publication of 73 profiles was undertaken

-In 2004 the Elora Arts Council, an entirely volunteer organization, was
+In 2004 the Elora Arts Council, an entirely volunteer organization,

-Centre Wellington Cultural Affairs Committee, recognizing its ‘significant
+of Centre Wellington Cultural Affairs Committee, recognizing its ‘significant

 contribution to Centre Wellington’s cultural environment’.

-In 2005, EAC celebrated its 20th
+In 2005, EAC celebrated its 20th Anniversary with

-Anniversary with the publication of the book Profiles II
+the publication of the book Profiles II

 In 2010, we